 But international norms & standards ISO, COBIT & ITIL go beyond than merely defining the rules of the game: They also ensure economic harmonization by avoiding the rise in expenses for operational costs.
 In other words; international norms & standards ISO, COBIT & ITIL have the dual purpose of defining the path to success while protecting your commercial interests.

 Now, as you already know, there are several compendiums of international norms & standards.
-This isn’t casual: While most business processes are basically the same; not all of them apply for every company.
+This isn’t casual: While most business processes are basically the same; not all of them apply to every company.
 In other words, every compendium suits better for some companies than others.

 So, if you’re thinking in implementing one of these international norms & standards, the next question is which of them best suits for the specific needs of your company.
 We invite you to analyze with us before making your mind.